yetisoftworks/MeshyDB.SDK-docs/docs/intro/getting_started_csharp.rst

       |parameters|

       accountName : :type:`string`, :required:`required`
-         Indicates which account you are connecting for authentication. publicKey : :type:`string`, :required:`required`
+         Indicates which account you are connecting to. publicKey : :type:`string`, :required:`required`
-         Public accessor for application.
+         Public identifier of connecting service.

 -----------------------
 Register Anonymous User
 -----------------------

-Anonymous users are great for associating data to people without having them go through any type of user registration.
-Simply create the user behind the scenes with a unique identifier and begin recording data for that user.
+Anonymous users are great for associating data to people or devices without having them go through any type of user registration.

-We will register an anonymous user using our initialized client.
+The example below shows registering an anonymous user.

 .. tabs::